 Reference more: 8 Yoga Poses Suitable for Beginners

-Risks of practicing yoga
+Risks of Practicing Yoga

 Yoga is generally considered a safe and beneficial practice.
 However, as with any physical activity, it comes with potential risks that should be acknowledged and mitigated to ensure a safe and effective practice.
 It’s paramount to remember that the essence of yoga is non-harming (Ahimsa), and this principle should guide our approach to the practice.